August 2012 978-1-933846-31-6

 "Only a writer as ingenious and skillful as Michael Bishop could stitch the joys of a great baseball story to the mythos of a dark nineteenth-century masterpiece and make the fit appear seamless.
 An undeniable classic of fantastic literature."

-—Jeffrey Ford, author of The Physiognomy
+—Jeffrey Ford, author of Ahab's Return

 "In some alternate world, Brittle Innings is the baseball fantasy movie that everybody’s heard of instead of Field of Dreams."